JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ## Examine the project structure

-To view the complete structure of your mobile multiplatform project, switch the view from **Android** to **Project**.
+To view the full structure of your mobile multiplatform project, switch the view from **Android** to **Project**.

 ![Select the Project view](select-project-view.png){width=200}

 There are three modules in a Kotlin Mobile Multiplatform project:

-* _shared_ is a Kotlin module that contains common logic for both Android and iOS applications.
-It builds into an Android library and an iOS framework.
-Uses [Gradle](gradle.md) as a build system that helps you automate your building process.
+* _shared_ is a Kotlin module that contains common logic for both Android and iOS applications, the code you share between platforms.
+It uses [Gradle](gradle.md) as a build system that helps you automate your building process.
+The _shared_ module builds into an Android library and an iOS framework.
 * _androidApp_ is a Kotlin module that builds into an Android application.
 It uses Gradle as a build system.
   The _androidApp_ module depends on and uses the shared module as a regular Android library.
 * _iOSApp_ is an Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS